-Scheduled campaigns cannot be time-optimised.
+Scheduled campaigns can't be time-optimised.
 A campaign can either be sent immediately, scheduled or optimised.
 When scheduling a campaign, you decide when it's sent.
 When optimising a campaign, we decide when it should be sent.

-Split test campaigns, of any kind, cannot be time-optimised.
+Split test campaigns, of any kind, can't be time-optimised.
 When a split test campaign is sent, we immediately start sending the test versions to the sample group.
 This happens at the same time as any optimisation would start.
 As a result, the two are not compatible.

 Controlled (spread) send